shagho/book-library-program/README.md

-It's a program for a book library. you can download and use it from above link.
+It's a program for a book library. contain two folder build and src code. you can open and run it in Qt creator